 Fabric jewellery rolls

 Looking for other things to make and sell on Etsy?
-Fabric jewellery rolls are incredibly cheap and simple to create, and can sell for pretty good money on sites like Etsy – we've seen some on sale for £15 – £20.
+Fabric jewellery rolls are incredibly cheap and simple to create, and can sell for pretty good money.
+We've seen some on sale for £15 – £20.

 The design is up to you, but ensure the fabric pieces are wide enough to allow them to be comfortably wrapped up.

 Inside, you could consider adding padded strips that would hold rings – make sure these are attachable with velcro or buttons to allow people to get their rings on and off.

 You could also add zipped pockets and pouches for bracelets, necklaces, earrings and watches, so that consumers can keep each type of their jewellery separate and neatly organised.

 Then, add a ribbon so that the jewellery roll can be neatly and nicely tied up.Seriously talented at this kind of thing?
 Hand Embroidery is just one of the most unusual university degrees.